GuyZilberman/GPUInitiatedKeyValueStoreAPI/README.md

 ## Asynchronous API
-### Memory Allocation API
 The asynchronous API is ideal for scenarios where overlapping data transfers with computations can provide significant performance improvements.
-To use the Asynchronous API, you need to allocate buffers in the following manner:
+### Zero-Copy Memory Allocation API
+If you wish to use the zero-copy asynchronous API for non-blocking operations, allocate buffers as follows:
 ```cpp
 GPUMultiBufferHandle arrOfUserMultiBuffer[CONCURRENT_COUNT];
 GPUMultiBufferHandle arrOfUserKVStatusArr[CONCURRENT_COUNT];